-Only a small amount of Alzheimer’s patients gets diagnosed in time for the medicine to work, simply because the patients does not contact their doctor before it is too late.
-This issue called for an alternative design-phase, to open up the conversations on everyday challenges of Alzheimer’s.
+Only a small amount of Alzheimer’s patients gets diagnosed in time for the medicine to work, simply because the patients do not contact their doctor before it is too late.
+This issue called for an alternative design-phase, to open up the conversations on the everyday challenges of Alzheimer’s.

 Opening up conversations with Alzheimer’s patients and relatives, quickly reveals that the disease often is correlated with shame, tabu and a feeling of losing control.
 The emotional barriers makes a quirky design-challenge, because it is difficult to talk about the topic.
 That is how the design of dialogue-tools became at stake.

 Together with the American company Johnson & Johnson and the Danish Alzheimer association, we developed a box of six different new ways to address Alzheimer’s.
 The six solutions were characterised by being sensitive and humoristic.
 This result was new to a field dominated by rational and straightforward communication, which is often lead inside the world of medical science.
 The box was accompanied by a book shedding light on the human-centred process.

 May 24, 2018